 Making a Bequest

-A bequest to Surprise Regional Chamber of Commerce can be made for a specific amount, for a percentage of your estate, or for all or a portion of what is left after you have made bequests to your family.
+A bequest to Community Chamber of Commerce can be made for a specific amount, for a percentage of your estate, or for all or a portion of what is left after you have made bequests to your family.
 To make a gift to Surprise Regional Chamber of Commerce from your estate, you must sign a new will or living trust instrument, add a codicil to your present will, or make an amendment to your present trust instrument.
 Please reference our Tax Exempt EIN (Employer Identification Number) 84-3010080

-Alternatively, you can designate Surprise Regional Chamber of Commerce as a beneficiary of a retirement plan or life insurance policy.
+Alternatively, you can designate the Community Chamber of Commerce as a beneficiary of a retirement plan or life insurance policy.
 To do so, contact the retirement plan administrator or life insurance company and complete the appropriate beneficiary designation form